 HOPE: Global's Education program started in 2006 in Rwanda to assist the post-genocide rebuilding of a decimated education system and is now operating in Rwanda, Uganda, Kenya and Cambodia strengthening education organisations through training.

 We gather and brief professionals who wish to volunteer 2-3 weeks of their time to train in a developing country.
-Volunteers are placed within teams with specific training goals to accomplish HOPE: Global Education program achieves international development goals.
+Volunteers are placed within teams with specific training goals with the aim to help the Hope Education Program achieve it's international development goals.

 A farmer’s productivity increases nearly 9% with 4 years of primary schooling.